 Executor vs. Administrator

-The Court procedure for the appointment of an Executor involve the probate of a Will.
-The Court procedure for the appointment of an Administrator are different since there is no Will involved.
+The Court procedure for the appointment of an Executor involves the probate of a Will.
+The Court procedure for the appointment of an Administrator is different since there is no Will involved.
 However, whether an Administrator or Executor is appointed, they each have numerous powers and obligations regarding the handling of estate affairs.
 In the case of an Executor, the estate is distributed in accordance with the Will.
 An Administrator distributes an estate according to the laws of intestate succession-i.e. to the decedent’s statutory next-of-kin.
 In terms of your wishes, it's best to have a Will and a named Executor that you know and trust.
 If you really want to avoid having the Court appoint an Administrator, then it's a good idea to appoint more than one Executor or an alternate Executor.

 The appointment of an Administrator in an intestate estate in New York City can result in many complications, through which an attorney can guide you.
 The Surrogate's Court filing procedures require that the Court be provided with kinship information describing in detail the family tree of the decedent.
 It may be difficult to complete a Kinship Affidavit especially where the decedent does not have close family members such as a spouse or children.
 When the next of kin of a decedent are unknown or very distant in relation such as cousins, the intestate administration may be given to the Public Administrator.
 As a government official in each county, the Public Administrator will be appointed by the Court as the estate Administrator.